King Swears In New Ambassadors

-Nawaf Al Tal, Ismael Maaytah, and Raghad Al Saqqa were sworn in as ambassadors extraordinary and plenipotentiary to Switzerland, Malaysia, and Spain, respectively.
+Nawaf Al Tal, Ismael Maaytah and Raghad Al Saqqa were sworn in as ambassadors extraordinary and plenipotentiary to Switzerland, Malaysia and Spain, respectively, according to a Royal Court statement.

 Sinan Al Majali and Hamza Omari were also sworn in as ambassadors extraordinary and plenipotentiary to Kuwait and Kazakhstan.